We are just a couple of days into Cat Daddy’s retirement, and already I’ve had it with the males in this household.

 I have known for some time never to watch a film with Cat Daddy if he’s seen it before but I haven’t, because he ruins every minute by saying things like, “Ooh, this bit’s really good!” or by providing some inane, plot-spoiling commentary.
 However, I now also know never to watch a film with him if neither of us has seen it but it’s based on a true story that he knows but I don’t.
 (In fact, this is exactly the same thing as the first scenario, so I should really have figured this out long ago.)

-Last night we watched that film about those two racing drivers who didn’t get along, then one of them was hurt in a bad accident and the other one felt bad.
+Last night we watched that film about those two racing drivers who didn’t get along, then one of them was hurt in an accident and the other one felt bad.
 Cat Daddy drove me mad with rage by randomly dropping in pieces of Formula 1 trivia and telling me who was going to win/crash/die next.
 In the end I stopped the film halfway through.

 Me: “Right.
 Have you finished?
 Because I’m not starting the film again until you stop talking.
 If you have anything more to say about Formula 1, say it now and get it over with.”